 Andrea, quoted above, said this about attending our Arts and Crafts group: "This proved to be a very therapeutic experience and I slowly began to return to my true self.
 Weeks later I was trying out new techniques with other members of the group, and was able to come out of myself more.
 The various activities are carried out in a mindful way, and this has helped me to express my long-suppressed feelings and emotions...
 Carers Count and especially the Arts and Craft Group have not only increased my resilience, but have had a profound effect on the way I think, feel and behave."

-If you want to find something in your area and don't know where to start, please see our Calendar or use the Contact Us page to request a call back.
+If you want to find something in your area and don't know where to start, please see our What's On and Community Groups pages or use the Contact Us page to request a call back.
 We can answer any questions you might have and tell you what to expect.

 Respite comes in many shapes and forms; it could be a couple of hours with a free sitting service to allow you both some time out with other people, or it might be day care or a residential break.
 It can be a very positive experience for both the carer and cared-for.
 If you would like to know more about what is available or the costs of respite, then please Contact Us.